Tidalyst/Sales-Performance-Analysis/README.md

 # Sales-Performance-Analysis

-**Project Overview**
+**Project Overiew**

 As a data analyst at a mid-sized retail company.
 I've been provided with a dataset containing sales data and employee performance metrics.
-Your task is to perform a detailed analysis to provide insights into sales performance, employee efficiency, and overall trends.
+My task is to perform a detailed analysis to provide insights into sales performance, employee efficiency, and overall trends.